haneefmhmmd/Vital-Plus/README.md

 4. Install backend dependencies using `npm install`.
 5. Start the backend development server using `npm start`.
 6. Access the backend application at `http://localhost:3000`.

-**Note:** Vital Plus is an academic project developed by Dilshan, Haneef, Dhruvil and Deanne of Centennial College.